FiwareAtSupCom/3P_nrj_monitor/README.md

 2. ESP32 Data Retrieval via SPI Interface:
 The ESP32 reads data from the ADE9000 using the SPI interface.

-3. Data Transmission using Wi-Fi and HTTP Requests:
+3. Data transmission via Wi-Fi and requests (plublish): The ESP32 transmits data via MQTT queries over Wi-Fi, facilitating seamless communication.

-The ESP32 transmits data through HTTP requests over Wi-Fi, facilitating seamless communication.
+4. Mosquitto: will be the broker server which will manage publications and subscriptions.

-4. Orchestrating Data with Context Broker:
+5. Orchestrating Data with Context Broker:
 The Context Broker, acting as the data orchestrator, receives data from ESP32 and stores it in MongoDB for digital twin creation.

-5. Time Series Database with Quantum Leap and CrateDB:
+6. Time Series Database with Quantum Leap and CrateDB:
 Quantum Leap ensures data continuity by transferring information from MongoDB to CrateDB, establishing a robust time series database.

-6. Visualization with Grafana:
+7. Visualization with Grafana:
 Grafana, interfacing with CrateDB, provides an intuitive and real-time visualization platform for effective analysis and monitoring of the energy system.
 ### Information system & description
 ![MyImage](img/info_system.jpg)